bobh/MorseTrainer/README.md

 # MorseTrainer
 5/12/2025
-fixed crash on audioEngine.connect error was an initialization timing issue. toneNode was being accessed before audioEngine was fully initialized—Swift requires properties to be initialized before use, and because AVAudioSourceNode was referencing self, it caused a premature access issue.
+fixed crash on audioEngine.connect the root cause of your error was an initialization timing issue.

-Attachment order was incorrect—toneNode wasn’t properly attached before attempting audioEngine.connect(), which led to a runtime crash.
+✅ Ensured audioEngine was initialized first before any dependent components.
+✅ Used an optional toneNode to defer initialization until after self was fully available.
+✅ Verified proper attachment order before connection, eliminating premature access issues.
-Connection constraints of AVAudioSourceNode—Unlike other audio nodes, AVAudioSourceNode had to be directly connected to the mixer instead of playerNode, preventing unexpected audio routing issues.
+✅ Connected toneNode directly to mixer instead of playerNode, aligning with AVAudioEngine's expected behavior.

 Text file to morse code for iPhone and iPad